wavemaker/docs/learn/how-tos/implement-openid-okta-provider.md

 8. Go to **Profile** and click on edit to provide the value for the role attribute.

 [![](/learn/assets/wm_okta_role5.png)](/learn/assets/wm_okta_role5.png)

+You have created your profile.

+We create a custom server as custom claim like role attribute is not allowed in the default server.

 9. Go to **Security** > **API** > **Add Authorization Server**.